kaani14/STM32F7_ESP_HTTP-HAL-/README.md

 # STM32F7_ESP_HTTP-HAL-
-HTTP request to Thingspeak using ESP8266 and STM32F767ZI
+Send dummy sensor data using HTTP request to Thingspeak using ESP8266 and STM32F767ZI

 # Connections